phpDocumentor/phpDocumentor/README.md

 phpDocumentor v2 (stable)
 --------------
-The current stable version of phpdocumentor is v2.9.
-Which can be used to generate documentation for php applications up to php version 7.0. phpDocumentor is an old tool that doesn't support all 7.0 introduced features.
+The current stable version of phpDocumentor is v2.9, which can be used to generate documentation for PHP applications up to PHP version 7.0. phpDocumentor is an old tool that doesn't support all 7.0 introduced features.
-It will not process any scalar type hints and requires docblock tags to generate api documentation.
+It will not process any scalar type hints and requires docblock tags to generate API documentation.
-If your application/library is using php 7.0 or lower consult our [v2 branch] for installation instructions and detailed information about how to use phpDocumentor.
+If your application/library is using PHP 7.0 or lower consult our [v2 branch] for installation instructions and detailed information about how to use phpDocumentor.

 phpDocumentor v3 (unstable)
 ---------------

 **Note:**
 The phpDocumentor team is currently working on a new phpDocumentor generation.
-Which will have full support for the latest features in PHP, so you can take advantage of all native type hints. v3 is still under heavy development and is not stable enough to use in a daily development flow.
+It will have full support for the latest features in PHP, so you can take advantage of all native type hints. v3 is still under heavy development and is not stable enough to use in a daily development flow.

 ### nightly builds

 Phpdocumentor doesn't have a nightly release.
-But during each pipeline, a [phar] artifact is built.
-If you want to test the bleeding edge version of phpDocumentor have a look in the [actions](https://github.com/phpDocumentor/phpDocumentor/actions?query=workflow%3A%22Qa+workflow%22+is%3Asuccess) section of this repository.
+However, during each pipeline a [phar] artifact is built.
+If you want to test the bleeding edge version of phpDocumentor, have a look in the [actions](https://github.com/phpDocumentor/phpDocumentor/actions?query=workflow%3A%22Qa+workflow%22+is%3Asuccess) section of this repository.
 Each successful QA workflow has a download at the right upper corner.

 Installation
 ------------
-phpDocumentor requires php 7.2 or higher to run.
-However, code of lower php versions can be analyzed.
+phpDocumentor requires PHP 7.2 or higher to run.
+However, code of lower PHP versions can be analyzed.

-All templates provided with phpDocumentor so have support for Class diagrams based on the read code base.
+All templates provided with phpDocumentor have support for Class diagrams based on the read code base.
 This will require Graphviz to be installed on the machine running phpDocumentor.
 Graphviz is optional, and warnings about missing Graphviz can be ignored.
 However, your documentation will contain some dead links in this case.